kekse1/v4/docs/modules/README.md

 > **But** I'm also avoiding any Promise as good as I can.. xD~

 # Module Index
-This `.md` will grow in time.. currently I'm busy with implementing all this shit (actually there's much more finished\[tm\], but still needs to be shown here).
+This `.md`s will grow in time.. currently I'm busy with implementing all this shit (actually there's much more finished\[tm\], but still needs to be documentated in here).

 ## **lib**/
 * [`callback-controller`.js](lib/callback-controller.md)